snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h2><a name="diy">5.
 Running your own server</a></h2>

-If you feel your json schemas are sensitive intellectual property, you can run your own server.
+If you feel your schemas are sensitive intellectual property, you can run your own server.
 Doing so requires a few steps which will be detailed here.

 <h3><a name="config">5.1 Modifying the configuration file.</a></h3>